-While the Government is seeking to ensure as much transparency as possible on exports of defence-related products from Norway, access to information in this area is subject to the restrictions that follow from the stringent provisions on the duty of secrecy in section 2 of the Export Control Act.
-Under the Export Control Act, the Ministry has broad powers to require access to commercially sensitive information that is considered necessary to be able to process licence applications, and compliance with the duty of secrecy is therefore essential.
+Access to information on exports of defencerelated products is subject to the

+restrictions that follow from the stringent

+provisions on the duty of secrecy in section

+2 of the Export Control Act.
+Under the

+Export Control Act, the Ministry has broad

+powers to require access to commercially

+sensitive information that is considered

+necessary to be able to process licence

+applications, and compliance with the duty

+of secrecy is therefore essential.